The bull case for graph DBs in law

 Key Takeaways

-• Standardized legal taxonomies like Noslegal map cleanly to graph ontologies, giving agents a structured entity layer to reason over.
+• Standardized taxonomies like Noslegal map well to graph ontologies, giving agents a structured entity vocabulary.

 Hacker News Comment Review